 To complete the project YDI applied the branding across a wide range of collateral materials and swag items to be sold in house or handed out as promotional items.
 YDI also created a series of social media posts and template for the staff to follow as they sought to create an initial following when the store opened.

-The Storehouse web presence presented its own set of challenges requiring a flexible design and build able for client, post launch, to rearrange page elements.
+The Storehouse web presence presented its own set of challenges requiring a flexible design and capability for the client to rearrange page elements post launch.
 Using a 3 column grid, the design incorporates defined element blocks.
 With the choice of testimonial block, slideshow, image, and text blocks, Storehouse achieved this capability through a friendly user interface.